Gloria Chinasa: Club career

 Chinasa was born and raised in Nigeria.
 She began her career in Port Harcourt-based club Rivers Angels.
 In 2005, she played a match against an Equatorial Guinean club and scored three goals.
-After that, she received a proposal to play for the Equatorial Guinea women's national team, and she accepted.
+After that, she accepted a proposal to play for the Equatorial Guinea women's national team.

 Chinasa played the 2011 World Cup, where she was a starting player in the 3–2 loss to Australia.

-Following the World Cup Chinasa signed for Polish champion Unia Racibórz.
+Following the World Cup, Chinasa signed for Polish champions Unia Racibórz.
 She scored the team's only goal in the 2011–12 Champions League qualifying stage match against Pallokerho-35.

 On 28 October 2006, Chinasa scored the first goal in history for Equatorial Guinea on African Women's Championship.
-She also became African Champion on tournaments held in 2008 and 2012.
+She also became African Champion in tournaments held in 2008 and 2012.